 Meaning and History

 The Dodge brand had many different logos.
-They were used on the radiator grilles and changed depending on the car model.
-Over the past hundred years, many icons have become a thing of the past.
+They were used on the radiator grilles and varied by car model.
+Over the past hundred years, many icons have fallen out of use.
 These include, for example, the Dodge family crest, which first appeared on the hood of a sedan in 1946.
-And the most popular of the old symbols – the head of a mountain goat – was created based on the hood mascot of 1951.
-However, now the company has abandoned the traditional design and chose in favor of a simple wordmark.
+The most popular of the old symbols – the head of a mountain goat was created based on the hood mascot of 1951.
+However, the company has abandoned the traditional design in favor of a simple wordmark.

 What is Dodge?

-Dodge is an automotive brand that emerged in 1900 and frequently changed owners until it became the property of the American corporation Stellantis.
+Dodge is an automotive brand that emerged in 1900 and has frequently changed hands, ultimately becoming part of the American corporation Stellantis.
 It produces sports cars, pickups, SUVs, crossovers, and sedans in various price categories.
 These are fast and powerful vehicles, popular in the U.S. and abroad.
 The most famous models include the Ram, Durango, Challenger, Charger, and others.

 1910 – 1914